msveshnikov/cars-market-autocode/README.md

 # TODO

--   remove debouncedSearch and put back normal Search button
+-   show car images also in search window (similar to card view)
--   show car images also on cards
+-   fix dark thene